lauraserbeto/lauraserbeto/README.md

 - 🎨 Love mixing **code + design** to create intuitive experiences
 - 📝 Exploring the world of **Front-end Development** with:
   - TypeScript • Next.js • React Native • CSS • UI/UX Design
-- 🏁 A proud **motorsport enthusiast** dreaming of merging tech with racing one day 🏎️💨

 ---